 Her doubles partnership with Israeli player Shahar Peer also got her into trouble as Israel was perceived to be anti-Muslim.

 She caused outrage in the country who had adored her when she publicly announced, shortly after breaking off her engagement to Mirza, that she intended to marry Pakistani cricketer Shoaib Malik on 12th April that year.
 It was revealed they had met six years before and after meeting in a restaurant they had started dating.
-Protestors burnt an effigy of her on Mumbai on March 31st 2010.
+Protestors burnt an effigy of her in Mumbai on March 31st, 2010.

 But more controversy was to come.
 The engagement turned into a media circus when it was revealed Malik was already married to an Indian girl Ayesha Siddiqui.
 Her parents took legal action against him but he said he had never met the girl.
 Then he admitted a telephone marriage had taken place when he was 18 but he was tricked into it because she had sent him a photograph of a different woman.
 He was forced to sign a divorce paper before he and Mirza could wed.

 The marriage took place as scheduled at the Tay Krishna Hotel in Hyderabad and she wore the same red sari her mother had worn at her on Nikah (wedding) 25 years before.
-They made their home in Dubai but rumours are now circulating in the Indian papers that she is unhappy with her playboy husband's affairs with young women and she wants to return to India.
+They made their home in Dubai but rumors are now circulating in the Indian papers that she is unhappy with her playboy husband’s affairs with young women and she wants to return to India.